TheThingsNetwork/arduino-device-lib/docs/TheThingsMessage.md

 # API Reference
-The `TheThingsMessage` class provides structs for sensor and application data you can encode and decode as bytes.
+The `TheThingsMessage` class provides structs for device and application data you can encode and decode as bytes.

 ## Class: TheThingsMessage